guettli/programming-guidelines/README.md

 If your job is exciting, then it will be exhausting.

-This is again the "boring" topic, which was on of the first topics of this text.
+This is again the "boring" topic, which was one of the first topics of this text.

 Urgency gives you a feeling of importance.
 But that's a [bias](https://en.wikipedia.org/wiki/Bias).
 Your emotions are playing tricks on you.
 Important things are not urgent.